Arlington, Texas: 2012 Tornado

-During the April 3, 2012 tornado outbreak, a severe thunderstorm produced an EF2 tornado in Eastern Kennedale which moved northeast across U.S. Route 287 near Stagetrail Drive and continued in a north/northeastern direction.
-The tornado had a maximum path width of 150 yards estimated path length of 4.6 miles, and estimated maximum wind speeds of 135 mph.
+During the April 3, 2012 tornado outbreak, a severe thunderstorm produced an EF2 tornado in Eastern Kennedale, which moved northeast across U.S. Route 287 near Stagetrail Drive and continued in a north-northeasterly direction.
+The tornado had a maximum path width of 150 yards, estimated path length of 4.6 miles, and estimated maximum wind speeds of 135 mph.

-The tornado caused damage to numerous businesses including the Green Oaks Nursing and Rehabilitation Center which had a large portion of its roof torn off and sustained damage to exterior walls.
+The tornado caused damage to numerous businesses, including the Green Oaks Nursing and Rehabilitation Center, of which a large portion of the roof was torn off and damage was sustained to exterior walls.
 Eighteen homes were destroyed, and 291 others were damaged as well.
-There were eight injuries which occurred due to this tornado, one of which was serious.
+Eight injuries were caused by this tornado, one of which was serious.